Back to Blog

 SMTPCloud integrates Google Postmaster data directly into your dashboard, combining it with our own deliverability metrics for a complete picture.
 We also provide:

-• Correlation analysis linking campaigns to reputation impact
+• Correlation analysis linking specific campaigns to reputation impact

 • Expert recommendations based on your specific data patterns